 Teresa Margolles was born in 1963 in Culican, Mexico.
 She lives and works between Mexico City and Madrid.
 She studied Communication Sciences and Forensic Medicine at Universidad Nacional Autónoma de México, starting her artistic career in the early 1990s.
 Ever since, she has been developing a powerful oeuvre that demands attention to violence, poverty and alienation, exposing the social and economic order that renders violent and destitute deaths an accepted normality.

-Teresa Margolles, Approximation to the Scenes of the Facts, 2020, mixed-media installation.
-Commissioned by the Biennale of Sydney with assistance from Acción.
-Cultural Española (AC/E), Embassy of Spain and Galerie Peter Kilchmann.
-Courtesy the artist and Galerie Peter Kilchmann, Zurich
+Teresa Margolles, Aproximación al lugar de los hechos (Approximations to the Scenes of the Facts), 2020, sound installation.
+Commissioned by the Biennale of Sydney with assistance from Acción Cultural Española, (AC/E), Embassy of Spain and Galerie Peter Kilchmann.
+Courtesy the artist and Galerie Peter Kilchmann, Zurich.